jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 Licensed works, modifications, and larger works may be distributed under different terms and without source code.
 ```
 ---

+# Values not references

+The two class templates we've proposed are value types and treat the objects they own as values:

+* They delete their owned objects upon destruction.

+* They copy their owned objects (correctly) when copied.

+Value types are the right choice for the design of composite classes (unless we want to do a bunch of extra work).

+Both classes can be default constructed in an empty state, this makes them regular types and means that they will interact well with existing collections like `std::vector` and `std::map`.

+---

 # Standardisation efforts